CassieHardluck/Tetris-Basic/README.md

 # Tetris-Basic
+>> This is a forked repo all original README.md content is still below this message.
+I did not add or subtract any of the main code.
+The only changes of originality that I will make is to the styling.
+So all thanks to Ania for her time and creative work.
+Thank you again!!!
+>> Cassie Hardluck

 This is a simple no nonsense version of Tetris that has no styling - made for the support of my Udemy Video.
 Also viewable [here](https://youtu.be/w1JJfK09ujQ)